 Our nation’s 911 agencies are at an increased risk for cyberattacks because of the amount of data collected, coupled with the mission-critical nature of their operations.
 The increasing complexity of public safety’s IT requires a careful balance between the digital footprint and the associated risk.

 |2:30 p.m. – 3:30 p.m.||APCO's Vision for the Future of Emergency Response and the Latest Developments on Promoting 9-1-1 Location Accuracy and Protecting Public Safety Spectrum

 Mark Reddish, Senior Counsel, APCO International

-Learn about the latest status of achieving better indoor 9-1-1 location, and how APCO has been working to preserve public safety spectrum in the 6 GHz and 4.9 GHz bands.
+Learn about APCO’s vision for the future of emergency response and ongoing advocacy efforts to improve 9-1-1 location information and protect public safety spectrum in the 6 GHz and 4.9 GHz bands.

 |4:00 p.m. – 5:00 p.m.||Tech Talks|

 |Getting a Big Picture View of Your 9-1-1 Operations